 University College Birmingham places great importance on ensuring that all students have an equal opportunity to do well.
 There is a number of practices in place to support this.

-For further information about plagiarism, please see University College Birmingham's Code of Practice on Plagiarism and Academic Misconduct.
-University College Birmingham's disciplinary procedures relating to assessment offences are shown in Section C of the General Student Regulations.
+University College Birmingham's Code of Practice on Plagiarism and Academic Misconduct details the process by which matters of Academic Misconduct are investigated and the penalties that may be applied.
+University College Birmingham's disciplinary procedures relating to assessment offences are shown in the General Student Regulations.

 Ensuring that the grades you are awarded are fair

 Before assignments are given to students, they are subject to an internal moderation process which ensures they are at an appropriate level, allow students to achieve the learning outcomes and have appropriate grading criteria in place.
 All assessments are marked in line with these criteria and then grades are checked by a moderator to make sure they are consistent and fairly awarded.
 This moderating of grades is then also looked at by an external examiner to ensure appropriate grades are awarded.
-The Assessment and Moderation Cycle (available on the University College Birmingham Portal) shows you the process and considerations lecturers follow when assessing your work.
-All marks are provisional and may go up or down until the Board of Examiners has been held.
+The Assessment and Moderation Cycle shows you the process and considerations lecturers follow when assessing your work.
+All marks are provisional and may go up or down until the Board of Examiners has confirmed and published final marks.

 Who sits on the Board of Examiners?

-Module lecturers, tutors and Year Managers from each course team are the staff who know each student and their work best.
+Module lecturers, tutors and senior lecturers from each course team are the staff who know each student and their work best.
 They all attend the exam boards at which their students’ work is considered.
-The relevant Assistant Dean of School and frequently the Dean of School will also attend the board.
+The relevant Head of Department will also attend the board which is chaired by the Executive Dean of the School or their nominee.

 The Examinations Unit records all decisions made ready to publish.
-University College Birmingham Registry staff also attend every exam board.
-Their role is to ensure that every student receives a fair hearing and that practices are consistent at all exam boards.
+UCB Registry also attend every Board of Examiners to ensure that decisions are made in line with our Assessment Regulations and that practices are consistent across all exam boards.

-At external exam boards for degree courses, one or more External Examiners will usually be present.
+At the External Board of Examiners meeting for students due to be awarded, one or more External Examiners will usually participate.
 External Examiners are experienced professionals, often senior teaching figures from other HE institutions or occasionally senior figures from industry.
 They are chosen for their expert knowledge of your course’s area of study.
-Their role is to monitor the quality of teaching and assessment on your course and ensure that it is compatible with national standards.
-Their reports can be found on the University College Birmingham Portal.
+Their role is to monitor the quality of teaching and on your course and ensure that it is compatible with national standards.
+Further information on the role of External Examiners and an External Examiner Guide for Students are available.

 University College Birmingham uses a standard system relating to feedback and grading of assessed work on Higher Education (HE) courses.